 Mind-set and board culture

-The parties have to understand each other’s established set of attitudes in various key areas of business, environment, people, customers, ethical behaviour, local and global business, governance, technology, and risk among others.
+The parties have to understand each other’s established set of attitudes in various key areas of business, environment, people, customers, ethical behavior, local and global business, governance, technology, and risk among others.
 This minimizes the risk of parties entering into a contract when their attitudes toward common issues are not aligned.
 Where there is misalignment on some key issues, there must be some arrangement on how the misalignment will be dealt with.

 The role of new board members is that of leadership and oversight to ensure the company meets its goals and eventually its mission.
 To perform this role, there must be a formal induction program to provide new board members with the information and support they will require when performing their roles.